phanen/bochs-os/README.md

 # load all these binary into the master disk
 make boot-master

+# load user process into master disk
+# the kernel will load them into fs
+make userelf

 # run the os in bochs
 make bochs
 ```